Help to Buy (HTB) scheme

 If you are self-assessed

 If you are self-assessed, you must be fully tax compliant and have tax clearance.
-You must have filed your IT returns and paid all the tax that you owe for all years when you were self-assessed.
-Use ROS to submit your IT Return (Form 11).
+You must have filed your Income Tax returns and paid all the tax that you owe for all years when you were self-assessed.
+Use ROS to submit your Income Tax Return (Form 11).

 Selecting years for refund

-The refund of IT and Deposit Interest Retention Tax (DIRT) is based on the four years immediately prior to the year of application, starting with the earliest year.
+The refund of Income Tax and Deposit Interest Retention Tax (DIRT) is based on the four years immediately prior to the year of application, starting with the earliest year.

 In order to select a year in your HTB application, you must:

-- have submitted your annual IT Return for that year
+- have submitted your annual Income Tax Return for that year

 - have received: